anderson-felix/Task_list-API/README.md

 # Task_list-API
- API with NodeJS, Express and TypeScript + jwt authentication
+ API with NodeJS, Express and jwt authentication